• Skip to primary navigation

 To build a Simple Solar Garden Light Circuit using One Transistor follow the below mentioned steps for components connections:

-• Connect 5 straw hat white LEDs one end to positive supply and other end to resistor R2 connected through transistor Q1 collector.
+• 5 white straw hat LEDs connect one side to positive and other side to R2.

 Conclusion: